 Recently Baeldung announced to increase the price of his REST with Spring's course from $ 249 to $ 299.
 As I am (or was) a big fan of Baeldung because of his free content about Java & Spring.
 I purchased the course because I thought I get high-quality and up-to-date content for this amount of money.
-In this blog post, you get a detailed explanation of why I am disappointed after working through the whole course.
+In this blog post, you get a detailed Baeldung course review.
+This helps to understand why I am disappointed after working through the whole course and regret buying it.

 I got my first “heart-attack” within one of the first videos where he generates a new project with Spring Boot Version 1.2.5 at start.spring.io, which was released in the mid of the year 2015.
 In the beginning, he explains a lot about the application configuration and startup with Spring and its rather “old” XML configuration style.
 You learn how to use the

 web.xml to configure your web application and deploy it within Eclipse.